algorand/go-algorand/heartbeat/README.md

 security for the entire Algorand network.

 With the financial incentive to run participation nodes comes the risk that some nodes may be operated without sufficient care.
-Therefore, a mechanism to _suspend_ nodes that appear to performing poorly (or not at all).
+Therefore, a mechanism to _suspend_ nodes that appear to be performing poorly (or not at all).
 Appearances can be deceiving, however.
 Since Algorand is a probabilistic consensus protocol, pure chance might lead to a node appearing to be delinquent.
 A new transaction type, the _heartbeat_, allows a node to explicitly indicate that it is online even if it